niklasnson/0x68k.github.io/projects.markdown

 title: Active projects
 permalink: /projects
 ---
+A List of active projects that I am currently working on, projects are hosted on GitHub, but some of them are private.

-##### idofun.com - a photo sharing platform.
+##### **idofun.com** - a social sharing platform.
-Photosharing platform with a high privacy thinking.
+Social photosharing platform with high privacy in mind.
+Built to be fast and responsive, one version for all devices and screen sizes.
+The platform includes private posts, messages, muting and blocking users.

  ---

-* Built with Ruby On Rails and PostgreSQL.
-* Relatime publishing of photos, comments and likes.
+* Real-time publishing of photos, comments and likes.
+* API interaction with other services.
+* Inbound emails handling - answer comments by replying to email.
+* Blocking or muting other users.
+* Share photos in cirkles.
+* Challanges and competetions.

-##### kroppsfabriken.se - website for the club Kroppsfabriken
+##### **kroppsfabriken.se** - website for the club Kroppsfabriken

  ---

-* Built with Ruby on Rails and PostgreSQL
+ KROPPSFABRIKEN is a fetish club with a strict dress code, which must be followed to gain entry.
+We want to offer a safe haven for you to live out your fetishes together with other fetishists.
+Focusing on latex, rubber and electronic music.
+Parts of the site is protected and you need to be logged in to view photos and but tickets to event.

-* Integration with PayPal API
+* Integration with PayPal API.
-* Ticket system
+* Advanced ticket system with entrance interface.
+* Transfer tickets to other members.
+* Blog with posts and drafts.